AleksandraChusheva/first_repo/README.md

 # first_repo
 Repo made for test objective
-this will be a nice project I hope.Right?
+this will be a nice project I hope.Right?No or